suntwister/publica/README.md

 ## 🤝 Contributing
 This is a personal learning journey, but feel free to fork the repo or suggest improvements via issues or pull requests.

-##📄 License
-This project is licensed under the MIT License.